Interview by Arto Lehtinen and Marko Syrjala

 Andreas Kisser: Yeah.
 I have like only practice tapes.
-No, we never had like a real demo.
+No, we never had a real demo.
 We had a rehearsal room where we recorded very poorly.
 But I still have some of the cassette tapes at home from those demos and stuff.
-The song from “Escape To The Void,” was one of the songs that came from my band Pestilence.
-Which were I was just starting to write some original stuff because up to that point I was only playing covers.
+The song from “Escape To The Void” was one of the songs that came from my band Pestilence.
+I was just starting to write some original stuff because I was only playing covers up to that point.
 The name was Esfinge, Sphinx.
 Then I changed to Pestilence, basically because of Kreator.
 The song “Pestilence” from PLEASURE TO KILL.
 Kreator was influential for us during those days.
-We wanted to be like Kreator because they have like such a unique, way of doing thrash.
-Ventor was singing as well some songs and Mille doing cool stuff on the guitar, not only riffing.
+We wanted to be like Kreator because they have such a unique way of doing thrash.
+Ventor was singing some songs, and Mille doing cool stuff on the guitar, not only riffing.
 But like little teams and solos and stuff.
-I don’t know, was just like a band that was very influential.
+I don’t know, and it was just like a very influential band.
 So Pestilence was very short-lived.
-Because as soon as I started Pestilence, but a few months later I joined Sepultura.
-So, it was just like that wish to do something in English, because I was singing in Portuguese some of the parts and stuff.
+Because as soon as I started Pestilence, but a few months later, I joined Sepultura.
+It was just like that wish to do something in English because I was singing some parts and stuff in Portuguese.

 Most of the Brazilian bands used to singing Portuguese at that time, like Dorsal Atlantica.

 Andreas Kisser: Dorsal Atlantica.
 Exactly, yeah.
 Vulcano maybe.
-No, Vulcano was English I think?
+No, Vulcano was English, I think?
 But we started to do everything in English, like Sepultura, Mutilator, or Sarcofago and all that stuff.
 Pestilence was very, very much influenced by PLEASURE TO KILL mainly.
 That era of Kreator stuff and I brought a little bit.
-“Slaves of Pain” for instance is a song as well from my old band, that we developed together later.
+“Slaves of Pain,” for instance, is a song from my old band that we developed together later.